 When CBD Overdose Is An Emergency

 An overdose of CBD Oil in a dog is an emergency when THC ingestion is involved.
 THC is an ingredient in human CBD products and marijuana, which dogs should never be given.
-If your dog ingests THC, call the ASPCA Poison Control Hotline asap and get your dog to the vet.
+If your dog ingests THC, call the ASPCA pet poison helpline asap and get your dog to the vet.

 A dog can be given too much CBD Oil.
 For example, a pet parent may give their dog one dropper instead of half a dropper.
-If a dog overdoes on canine CBD Oil the symptoms will be excessive sleepiness.
+If a dog has CBD oil overdose, the symptoms will be excessive sleepiness.
 It’s best to give your dog plenty of water and let it sleep until the effects of the CBD wear off.

 2. What’s the recommended dosage of CBD for dogs?